samuelsimko/scarf/README.rst

 --------

 A basic pytest is currently executed upon each pull-request and push, for each branch.
-To manually test the code with the existing test directory `tests`, install pytest,
+To manually test the code with the existing test directory **tests**, install ``pytest``,

 .. code-block:: console

    $ pip install -U pytest

-and execute pytest in the root directory of the repo,
+and execute in the root directory of the repository,

 .. code-block:: console